This is a list of the items which may be placed in an index file to be processed

 Header=[some legal HTTP header]

-causes the line "[some legal HTTP header]
+causes the line "[some legal HTTP header]" to be added

 to the HTTP/1.1 header